lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 # LDL Metadata Fields

 ## Introduction
 _Insert introductory text about this document here._
+ - **Terminology:** _Field_ is used as a generic descriptor; _Element_ is used specifically for the MODS encoding of a field.
+ - Element definitions come from MODS Version 3 User Guide except where the usage of the field is customized for LDL description.

 ## Contents
 1. [MODS](#mods)